Varidnaviria: Phylogenetics

 Varidnaviria may predate the last universal common ancestor (LUCA) of cellular life, and viruses in the realm may have been present in the LUCA.
 The DJR-MCP appears to share common ancestry with the GH172/DUF2961 family of proteins as they appear to be sister clades.
 DUF2961 proteins are widespread in both prokaryotes and eukaryotes and are mainly involved in carbohydrate metabolism and binding.
 They form trimers with a pseudohexagonal shape that resembles the capsomeres of viral DJR-MCPs.
 Other cellular proteins that appear to be distantly related to the DJR-MCP and DUF2961 proteins include peptide:N-glycosidase F (PNGase F) and peptidylglycine α-hydroxylating monooxygenase (PHM).
 The two jelly rolls shared by these proteins are likely the result of a gene duplication event of a cellular single jelly roll fold prior to the emergence of Varidnaviria, though it is possible that the DJR evolved independently via gene duplication in both the DUF2961 and Varidnaviria lineages.

 In general, viruses in Varidnaviria do not share common descent with viruses in other realms.
 The main exception is the unclassified phylum Mirusviricota in the realm Duplodnaviria.
 Mirusviricots share some core replication and transcription-related genes with the varidnavirian phylum Nucleocytoviricota, including DNA polymerase B, RNA polymerase A, RNA polymerase B, and transcription factor TFIIS.
 Herpesviruses, also in Duplodnaviria, encode DNA polymerase B as well.
 It is proposed that this group of genes first emerged either in the ancestors of nucleocytoviricots or in the ancestors of mirusviricots and horizontally transferred to the other lineage.
 In both scenarios, herpesviruses lost most of them through reductive evolution.
 Despite the relation, mirusviricots and nucleocytoviricots belong to different realms because they have different MCPs, which are the defining characteristics of Duplodnaviria and Varidnaviria.
-The family Microviridae in Monodnaviria and various RNA viruses in Riboviria also encode MCPs that have jelly roll folds, but they are horizontal (parallel) to the capsid surface, in contrast to the jelly roll folds of Varidnaviria, which are vertical (perpendicular) to the capsid surface.
+Viruses in the realm Volvereviria and various RNA viruses in Riboviria also encode MCPs that have jelly roll folds, but they are horizontal (parallel) to the capsid surface, in contrast to the jelly roll folds of Varidnaviria, which are vertical (perpendicular) to the capsid surface.

 Classification

-Varidnaviria has two kingdoms: Abadenavirae and Bamfordvirae.
-Abadenavirae is monotypic down to the rank of phylum.
-This taxonomy can be visualized as follows:
+Varidnaviria has 3 phyla, 18 orders, 35 families, 101 genera, and 346 virus species as of the 2025 taxonomy release.
+Taxonomy is shown down to the rank of family: